 The Buxton Spa Prize is an open art competition aimed at celebrating Buxton’s culture, beauty and rich heritage.
 With over 50 artists entering the inaugural competition in 2014, The Buxton Spa Prize is now firmly established on the art world’s map.

 The individual winners were selected by a panel of experts from the art world and Buxton itself.
 The annual competition & exhibition includes sale of work and is currently held at The Green Man Gallery – Hardwick Hall, Hardwick Square South, Buxton, SK17 6PY.

 Read more about the Buxton Spa Prize here.

 The I Am Collective:

-Charlie’s also instrumental in setting up a ground-breaking new art project for teens in Buxton, which will be hosted by the Green Man Gallery in Buxton in October this year (2015).
+Charlie was also instrumental in setting up a ground-breaking new art project for teens in Buxton, which was hosted by the Green Man Gallery in Buxton in October 2015.

-The ‘I Am Collective’ will be a series of works by young artists – friends of Charlie’s.
-Aged between 14 and 17, these 8 young artists hope to produce “an intriguing and inspiring show” with each artist in the collective working on a unique focus over the Summer, which will form part of a whole narrative.
+The ‘I Am Collective’ was a series of works by young artists – friends of Charlie’s.
+Aged between 14 and 17, these 8 young artists produced “an intriguing and inspiring show” with each artist in the collective working on a unique focus over the Summer, which formed part of a whole narrative.